pavani101/pavani101/README.md

 # Hi there 👋 I'm Pavani Suresh

-I am a highly motivated Machine Learning Engineer and **MS in Computer Science graduate from the University of Alabama in Huntsville (Class of 2025)**.
+I am a results-oriented Machine Learning Engineer with a strong focus on data science, statistical modeling, predictive analytics, and scalable machine learning solutions for real-world applications.
 My work focuses on applying machine learning, computer vision, and deep learning techniques to multimodal datasets in order to build data-driven decision support systems.
 With over three years of experience, I have developed scalable pipelines, real-time data workflows, and production-ready models using tools such as PyTorch, Docker, and AWS.

 During my graduate studies, I specialized in hyperspectral image analysis and semantic segmentation.
 My research involved creating advanced learning techniques to extract insights from high-dimensional remote sensing data—addressing challenges such as spectral redundancy and limited annotations through both supervised and unsupervised approaches.